A mutual exchange is when you swap your home with:

 If you are happy with it and both of you still want the exchange to go ahead, you should both fill in a mutual exchange form.
-You can get one of these by calling us on 01249 465465.
+You can get one of these by calling us on 0300 111 7000, or by downloading the relevant form below.
 If you are with another landlord, you will also need to contact them to request a form.

 We must agree or refuse permission for your mutual exchange within 42 days of receiving your request to exchange.
 There are a number of things that we will do during this time – some of them are:

 Some of the legal reasons your exchange can be refused are:

 Once you have our permission we will make an appointment to complete the assignment paperwork.

 Yes, you have to pay all the costs of moving house (for example, hiring a removal van and buying boxes).

 It is very important you visit the property before the exchange to make sure you are happy with the condition of it.